zsteinkamp/esstraba/README.md

 - Remember sort/filter state when going back to the list from an activity
 - Keyboard/mouse back/next to view photos
 - Filter on activity type
-- Use topo if elev > 500
-- Map start icon file